nkozdemir/fakestore-backend/README.md

 - Username availability is determined via `GET /api/auth/validate-username/?username=<value>` and returns `{ "username": "...", "available": true/false }`.
 - Products & Categories: Public GETs; POST/PUT/PATCH/DELETE require auth
 - Users: Auth required for all endpoints; only staff/superusers may create users or list all users.
 - Carts: Auth required for all endpoints; cart reads are limited to the owner unless staff/superuser.
-Every customer automatically receives an empty cart and may only possess a single cart.
+Customers may only possess a single cart, which is created on demand when they access or modify it.
 Staff and admin accounts cannot own carts or mutate cart contents as customers.
 - Special cases:
   - Product ratings: `GET /api/products/<id>/rating/` exposes the caller's summary; `GET /api/products/<id>/ratings/` is public and lists every rating with `id`, value, and optional first/last name metadata; only non-staff users may `POST`/`DELETE` ratings.
   - `GET /api/users/<id>/`: Auth required; user must match the path or be staff/superuser
-  - Cart GET endpoints: Auth required; list requires staff/superuser, detail/user views require the owner or staff/superuser
+  - Cart GET endpoints: Auth required; staff/superusers may list all carts, while customers use `GET /api/carts/?userId=<self>` (auto-creates if needed). `GET /api/carts/<id>/` still requires the owner or staff/superuser.

 Attach a JWT access token for protected routes using the `Authorization: Bearer <token>` header (issue tokens via the appropriate login endpoint for customers vs. staff/admins).